-iv.
+- ii.
+Under existing agreements with Shell International Petroleum Company (SIPC) of the United Kingdom and Shell Global Solutions International B.V.
+(SGS) of The Netherlands, entities under common shareholdings, SIPC and SGS provide management advisory, business support, and research and development and technical support services to the Company under certain terms and conditions.
+These agreements shall remain in full force until terminated by either party by giving the other party not less than 12 months prior written notice to that effect.
+Cost of the services charged to operations amounted to P0.4 billion during the year ended 31 December 2022 (2021 P1.0 billion and 2020 P1.1 billion).
+As at 31 December 2022, balances payable to SIPC amounted to P23.5 million (2021 P46.7 million, 2020 P16.4 million). - iii.
+The Company leases land from Tabangao Realty, Inc. (TRI), for several depots and mobility sites located around the country.
+Lease term ranges from 3 to 50 years and is renewable, thereafter.
+Rent payments amounted to P304.1 million for the year ended 31 December 2022 (2021 P329.4 million and 2020 P328.5 million).
+As at 31 December 2022, outstanding payable amounted to nil (outstanding payable of 2021 payable P7.2 million and outstanding payable of 2020 P3.2 million). - iv.
 On 01 January 2020, the Company and Shell Brands International AG (SBI), an entity under common shareholdings, entered into Trademarks and Manifestation License Agreement pursuant to which SBI, the licensor, grants the Company, the licensee, a non-exclusive right to reproduce, use, apply and display the Shell trademark and other manifestation.
 In consideration, the Company shall pay a royalty fee, which shall be computed as certain percentage of business contribution of each class of business.
-Royalty rate varies from 0.87% to 9.27% depending on class of business, subject to a minimum royalty amount.
-This agreement can be terminated by either party without any penalty.
+Royalty rate varies from 0.82% to 8.29% depending on class of business, subject to a minimum royalty amount.
+This agreement can be terminated by either party without any penalty. - v.

-- v.
 The Company receives billings from entities under common shareholdings for group-shared expenses related to IT maintenance, personnel and other administrative costs.
 On the other hand, the Company charges entities under common shareholdings for group-shared expenses related to personnel and other administrative costs and other services. - vi.
-The Company has five common members between its Board of Directors and Board of Trust of Pilipinas Shell Foundation Inc. The Company has contributed towards donations and program recovery expenses amounting to P155.06 million (2020 P111.45 million).
-The outstanding payable balances as at 31 December 2021 is P47.00 million (2020 P54.21 million).
+The Company has five common members between its Board of Directors and Board of Trustees of Pilipinas Shell Foundation Inc. The Company has contributed towards donations and program recovery expenses amounting to P20.4 million (2021 P155.1 million).
+The outstanding payable balances as at 31 December 2022 is nil (2021 is P47.0 million). - vii.
+The Company purchases lubricants products from The Shell Company of Thailand Limited, an entity under common shareholdings.
+Cost of gross purchases for ended 31 December 2022 amounted to P2.2 billion (2021 P1.5 billion and 2020 P0.4billion).
+As at 31 December 2022, balances payable to The Shell Company of Thailand Limited amounted to P154.1 million (2021 P96.0 million and 2020 P27.5 million). - viii.
+The Company have transactions related to aviation fuel settlements from The Shell Aviation Limited, an entity under common shareholdings.
+Cost of gross purchases for ended 31 December 2022 amounted to P2.0 billion (2021 P0.7 billion and 2020 P0.2billion).
+As at 31 December 2022, balances payable to The Shell Aviation Limited amounted to P380.2 million (2021 P143.2 million and 2020 P0.8 million).